savetheclocktower/daubjs/DESIGN.md

 In an ideal world, I wanted a client-side version of TextMate’s language grammars.
 They make heavy use of regular expressions in order to tokenize source code into logical units.
 But TextMate grammars can also be highly contextually aware.
 That’s crucial when `>` can mean something completely different in an attribute value than it does elsewhere.

-But TextMate (and Atom after it) use the powerful Oniguruma regex library, and I don’t.
+But TextMate (and Atom after it) use the powerful [Oniguruma][] regex library, and I don’t.
 The main challenges when trying to replicate TextMate grammars in a client-side JavaScript world are as follows:

 ### No lookbehind

 JavaScript `RegExp`s don’t support positive or negative lookbehind.
-So far, this has not been a gigantic problem; I could fix it by adopting [XRegExp][], and I may do so in the future
+So far, this has not been a gigantic problem; I could fix it by adopting [XRegExp][], and I may do so in the future.

 ### Not enough data on capture groups